cloudworkflow/BSCNET/README.md

 # BSCNET
-This source repository is dedicated from the following people:
+This source repository is dedicated for the following article :
 #### Jiayue Liu, Ziyao Zhou, Ming Gao, Jiafu Tang, Weiguo Fan, Aspect Sentiment Mining of Short Bullet Screen Comments from Online TV Series, 2022
 If you are interested in this research and use this code, please kindly cite our paper or contact the corresponding author.

 ### Highlights
-#### A new dataset for aspect-level sentiment classification of BSCs with downstream tasks.
+#### A new dataset for aspect-level sentiment classification of  Bullet Screen Comments(BSCs) from 《致我们暖暖的小时光》 with downstream tasks.
 #### A novel aspect-level sentiment analysis framework of BSCs (BSCNET) combining pre-trained Transformer based encoder, text contexts and semi-supervised learning
 #### Noisy BSC identification and popularity prediction of future episodes by using sentiment features extracted from BSCNET.